White, blue, silver, red, brown, gray, black

 Are These Dogs Good for Families? 👪

 Yes.
-Despite their small size, Cocker Westies are hardy dogs with lots of energy.
+Despite their small size, the Cocker West Highland Terrier Mix is a hardy dog with lots of energy.
 Their small bodies can be fragile, so it’s crucial that children are taught to handle all pets responsibly.
 Cocker Westies are also great for families that enjoy outdoor activities since they often demand to be a part of the fun.

 Does This Breed Get Along with Other Pets?